PoisotLab/ms_straight_lines/manuscript.md

 ![**The shifted beta-binomial distribution can be approximated by a normal distribution.** The number of links is plotted as a function of species richness obtained from A) the maximum _a posteriori_ estimates of the flexible link model and B) its normal approximation.
 In each panel, the colored line represent the median predicted link number and the grey areas cover the 78% and 97% percentile intervals.](figures/betabinmap_normal_links.png){#fig:MAPnormal}

-## Conclusions

-Here we derived a flexible link model for the prediction of the number of links in ecological networks using a beta-binomial distribution for $L$, and show how it outperforms previous and more commonly used models describing this relationship.
-More importantly, we showed that our model has parameters with a clear ecological interpretation (specifically, the value of $p$ in
-+@eq:lhat is the expected value of the connectance when $S$ is large), and makes predictions which remain within biological boundaries.

-This model also casts new light on previous results on the structure of food
-webs: small and large food webs behave differently [@GarlCald03].
-Specifically, ecological networks most strongly deviate from scale free expectations when connectance is high [@DunnWill02a].
-In our model, this behaviour emerges naturally: connectance increases sharply as species richness decreases (+@fig:beta_distributions) -- that is, where the additive term $(S-1)/S^{2}$ in +@eq:co becomes progressively larger.
-In a sense, small ecological networks are different only due to the low values of $S$.
-Small networks have only a very limited number of flexible links, and this drives connectance to be larger.
-Connectance in turn has implications for many ecological properties.
-A recent research direction has been to reveal its impact on resistance to invasion: denser networks with a higher connectance are comparatively more difficult to invade [@SmitMoor16]; different levels of connectance are also associated with different combination of primary producers, consumers, and apex predators [@WillMart00; @WillMart04], which in turns determines which kind of species will have more success invading the network [@BaisRuss10].
-Because we can infer connectance from the richness of a community, our model also ties the invasion resistance of a network to its species richness.

 ### Many different Network-Area Relationships are supported by the data